 Stringer's Ridge Park is a 92-acre wilderness park featuring multiuse trails, a Civil War cannon and panoramic city views.
 Trailheads leading to the ridge can be accessed off Bell Avenue, Spears Avenue and Highridge Drive.

-ShoppingHamilton Place, just off I-75 exit 5 (Shallowford Road), is a mall with more than 150 stores, including Belk, Dillard's, JCPenney and Sears.
-Northgate Mall, north on SR 153 in Hixson, has more than 60 stores, including Belk and Sears.
+ShoppingHamilton Place, just off I-75 exit 5 (Shallowford Road), is a mall with more than 150 stores, including Belk, Dillard's and JCPenney.
+Northgate Mall, north on SR 153 in Hixson, has more than 60 stores, including Belk and Burlington.

 Just across from downtown along the riverfront, the NorthShore district includes eclectic, locally owned shops and eateries.
 The Southside district of Chattanooga has antiques, galleries and eateries, while the Central district is home to Warehouse Row's boutiques, fine dining and cultural attractions.
 Bluff View Art District, overlooking the Tennessee River, specializes in visual, culinary and landscape arts.